 Bailan Beach restaurants are cosy, friendly affairs as you expect of this local area where development has been steady rather than spectacular.

-For noodle soup, look no further than the large house by the crossroads in the centre, whilst, by the bridge, the small restaurant with attached minimart knocks up a great cashew nut chicken complete with long dried red chillies.
+For noodle soup, look no further than Pah Jae, the large house by the crossroads in the centre and by the bridge, the small restaurant with attached minimart knocks up a great cashew nut chicken (complete with long dried red chillies).

-For seafood, head down the street by Harley Moon Hideaway to either Sea Terrace, the large restaurant over the water at the bottom or at the end to No Name Seafood by Koh Chang 7 Guesthouse (the former Bailan Huts).
-Preecha Seafood behind the police box at the northern end gives you one more option.
-All three offer full seafood menus with all the Thai classics, prices a little higher than at the diners on the street.
+For seafood, head down the street by Harley Moon Hideaway to either Sea Terrace (currently closed), the large restaurant over the water at the bottom or to the ramshackle building at the very end, No Name Seafood (currently closed) by Koh Chang 7 Guesthouse.
+Preecha Seafood (currently closed) behind the police box at the northern end gives you one more option.

 Finally, for coffee, Bailan Cafe in the centre of the village offers a good range of the usual choices, though its opening hours can be erratic.
 When it re-opens, The Happy Turtle opposite gives you another option.

 In the center of the village, with tables on the terrace behind the tamarind tree.
 Good, tasty Thai cooking, with a Khmer influence from this very popular diner, run by a French and Cambodian couple.
 Well priced, breakfast too.

 Korean restaurant by the sea at the traveller resort.
 Full and authentic menu (the owner is Korean) including Bi Bim Bap (pork and mixed veg rice with egg), Dak Bok Keum Tang (chicken and potato stew), kimchi, stir fried rice cake.
 Other Thai and western choices too.
 Nice spot with great views back to Lonely Beach.